-3.6 Use of IAC assets
+2.7 Use of IAC assets

-The IAC is primarily a place of business.
+IAC is primarily a place of business.
 Corporate resources are primarily intended for business use and must be respected.
-Use of corporate resources such as tables, display space, meeting rooms, e-mail and telephone for non-business purposes must be done reasonably and with restraint.
-Any internet or e-mail access provided to Covered Individuals is for business purposes and the IAC trusts them to use corporate facilities in a professional and productive manner.
+Use of corporate resources such as tables, display space, meeting rooms, internet, e-mail, and telephone for non-business purposes must be done reasonably and with restraint.
+Any internet or e- mail access provided to Covered Individuals is primarily for business purposes and these corporate facilities are required to be utilized in a professional and productive manner.
+For full details, see IAC's IT Acceptable Use Policy.

-3.7 Harassment
+2.8 Harassment